Current Works

 As Indigenous Peoples, we are afflicted in modernity by the barriers and borders of transgressive cultures and imperial bullies.
 Our own orientation to boundaries is incompatible with these oppressive constructs because, for us, borders are dynamic, semipermeable sites of relational increase.
 We will share this orientation from our unique experience of emergent embassy rituals between Cañari and Kara::Kichwa of the Andes::Amazon and Bama/Murri of Australia’s northeast (see Jacobs & Narváez; Yunkaporta).

-Tyson Yunkaporta Embassy
+With Dr. Tyson Yunkaporta

 2023- Present